Skip to main content

 Virtual Machine on Google Cloud

-An architecture diagram of the Pulumi $CLOUD $ARCHITECTURE template
+An architecture diagram of the Google Cloud Virtual Machine template

 Using this template

-To use this template to deploy a website of your own, make sure you’ve installed Pulumi and configured your Google Cloud credentials, then create a new project using the template in your language of choice:
+To use this template to deploy your own virtual machine, make sure you’ve installed Pulumi and configured your Google Cloud credentials, then create a new project using the template in the language of your choice:

 $ mkdir my-virtual-machine && cd my-virtual-machine